pi-kappa-devel/diseq/README.md

   - The observable traded quantity variable (given by `Q` in this example’s simulated data).
-The demanded and supplied quantities are not observable and they identified either based on the market clearing condition or the short side rule.
+The demanded and supplied quantities are not observable, and they are identified either based on the market clearing condition or the short side rule.

   - The price variable, which is named after `P` in the simulated data.

-  - The right hand side specifications of the demand and supply equations.
+  - The right-hand side specifications of the demand and supply equations.
 The expressions are specified similarly to the expressions of formulas of linear models.
 Indicator variables and interactions are created automatically by the constructor.